 Bachelor of Science Extended & Bachelor of Arts Extended

-The University offers two undergraduate degrees that have been specifically developed for Aboriginal and Torres Strait Islander students, the Bachelor of Arts (Extended) and the Bachelor of Science (Extended).
+The University offers two undergraduate degrees that have been specifically developed for Indigenous students, the Bachelor of Arts (Extended) and the Bachelor of Science (Extended).

 These programs provide Indigenous students who have not obtained the results for direct entry into the Bachelor of Arts or Bachelor of Science degrees with the opportunity to undertake their studies in a supported environment over a four-year period.